Nargess Banks Nargess Banks

 The Soul of Argiano

 When Bernardino Sani and agronomist Francesco Monari arrived at Argiano a decade ago, the historic Montalcino estate was making wines vastly different from today.
 Their approach was methodical: GPS soil mapping to identify optimal parcels, egg-shaped concrete fermentation tanks, shifting from barrique to large botti for gentler aging.
 The philosophy: respect the fruit, understand the land, don't over-extract.
-I met Sani at the estate to discuss how his scientific rigour and intimate partnership with nature has transformed a dusty property into an elegant expression of Sangiovese.
+I met Sani at the estate.

 Read More